The Hobbit (radio series): Audio release

 There have been several home audio releases of the series on cassette and CD.
 The 1997 CD release includes a bonus CD containing 9¼ minutes of additional music in stereo, which was taken from BBC records REC 91S [LP] David Munrow and the Early Music Consort of London play music by David Cain recorded in 1971.
+The artwork (illustrations, map) are by J. R. R. Tolkien.
 The tracks include: